open-component-model/ocm/pkg/contexts/ocm/repositories/ctf/README.md

 - **`filePath`** *string*

-  Path in the filesystem used to host the repository.
+  Path in filesystem used to host the repository.

 - **`fileFormat`** (optional) *string*